Universities: the hub and spoke in UK innovation

 A wide range of activities taking place across Alliance universities to boost innovation are highlighted, including at Oxford Brookes.

 One such activity is the University’s recent collaboration with the Bamboo Bicycle Club in April to build the world’s first ever bamboo and 3D printed lugs bicycle at London’s Design Museum.
-This is one of 16 case studies which accompany University Alliance’s new report.
-You can read the full case study online.
+This is one of 16 case studies which make up University Alliance’s new report.

 Oxford Brookes is very proud of its commitment to sustainability and recognises the environment is at the heart of what it does whilst delivering on social and economic dimensions.Dr Shpend Gerguri, Senior Lecturer in Engineering Design, Oxford Brookes University